zawmh96/Terraform-Labs/Lab 1/README.md

 terraform init
 terraform apply
 ```

+### Step 5: Check the state file stored in S3 bucket
+Use AWS CLI or GUI to check the state files in S3 bucket.

 ### Cleaning Up Resources
 After completing the lab, clean up the resources to avoid incurring charges.
 Use the following command to destroy the resources: